ail-project/ail-website/faq.md

 4. **Operating System:**
    - **Type:** Linux-based OS.
-   - **Recommended Distributions:** Ubuntu 22.04 LTS or later.
+   - **Recommended Distributions:** Ubuntu 24.04 LTS or later.
    - **Note:** The framework is primarily developed and tested on Ubuntu-based systems.

 5. **Internet Connectivity:**
    - A stable broadband connection for fetching data from online sources and updating modules.

 6. **Graphics Processing Unit (GPU):**
-   - **Optional:** Not required unless you plan to run LibreTranslate or EasyOCR that leverages GPU acceleration.
+   - **Optional:** Not required but recommended unless you plan to run LibreTranslate or EasyOCR that leverages GPU acceleration.

 ### **Additional Recommendations:**

 - **Python Environment:**
-  - Ensure you have Python 3.7 or higher installed, as the framework and its dependencies rely on Python 3.
+  - Ensure you have Python 3.8 or higher installed, as the framework and its dependencies rely on Python 3.

 - **Dependencies:**
   - Be prepared to install various Python libraries and system packages.
 Having a system with easy access to package managers like `apt` for Ubuntu will simplify this process.